 Taking an overseas holiday can be more expensive than dating a Kardashian.
-But don’t let that discourage you, there are plenty of ways to save money while travelling, fund your travel adventures and make travel more affordable.
+But don’t let that discourage you, there are plenty of ways to save money while travelling and make travel more affordable.
 Here are my top tips on how to keep travel costs down and still have a fantastic holiday.

 One thing to keep in mind, it is important to organise travel insurance when you book your flights and/or hotel as you might not be covered if something goes wrong in the lead-up to departure.

 It can also be really easy to say yes when an airline asks you if you’d like to add baggage insurance to your booking.
 Before you commit to a solid yes, adding more money onto the flight price, find out what you’re actually getting that isn’t already included.
-Your travel insurance may cover lost baggage, similarly your plane ticket may include cover.
-Jetstar, for example, includes cover of up to $1,600 for baggage damaged or lost while in their care.
+Your travel insurance may cover lost baggage, similarly, your plane ticket may include coverage.
+Jetstar, for example, includes coverage of up to $1,600 for baggage damaged or lost while in their care.
 Why would you pay extra for something you’re already getting?
 That’s madness!

 Sometimes I book a holiday based on cheap flights, not on the destination itself.
 It may be a destination I have thought about visiting, but the cheap flights can often be the clincher when deciding between two places.
 Airlines like Jetstar and Virgin have sales on a Friday which offer some pretty sweet deals.
 Jetstar also runs a ‘grab a seat’ sale which can score you pretty cheap airfares to places like New Zealand.

 5. Don’t be afraid to ask your hotel for a better rate

 There can be a bit of a ‘cheap’ stigma attached to asking for a discount, but it’s definitely worth doing.
 Contact the hotel directly and ask them for a better rate, especially if you’re booking more than one room.
 This also works if it’s for a special occasion like a birthday celebration, anniversary or honeymoon.